 In the phrasing of modern neuroscience, we have a lot of subconscious behaviors that overpower our conscious decisions.

 So in scientific terms, the first goal of mindfulness is to regain control over our subconscious programming.
 The reason to do this is because our subconscious programming has evolved over millions of years and has served us well in surviving the situations that arose at that time.

 But evolution did not prepare us for modern life and society as it is now.
 So we need a more deliberate way of proceeding.
 Hence the need to regain control of part of our subconscious patterns.

 What is Wisdom?

-Let me cite Culadasa again, with now his fourth level of mindfulness:
+Let me cite Culadasa again, now from his fourth level of mindfulness:

 Mindfulness meditation will eventually lead to you observing Insights into how your mind really works, which will change your most fundamental view of reality and yourself, thus leading to profound changes in subconscious drivers.Culadasa

-Wisdom follows from observing ourselves, the world and the interacting between the two.
+Wisdom follows from observing ourselves, the world, and the interaction between the two.

-The insights that we call wisdom are just more deep and therefor they have a greater capacity to transform us.
+The insights that we call wisdom are just deeper and therefore they have a greater capacity to transform us.